How to Be a Millionaire by Saving and Investing

 Do you think being a millionaire is out of the question for you?
 Think again.
-If you avoid consumer debt and start investing when you're in your twenties or thirties, you can be a millionaire.
-Here's how.
+You can become a millionaire if you're diligent with your savings and manage your spending.
+The most significant factor working against your millionaire status is debt.
+If you can avoid consumer debt and start investing every month when you're in your 20s or 30s, you can be a millionaire by the time you retire.

 The Math of Becoming a Millionaire

 If you're starting at $0, investing in a tax-deferred account, and assume a 12% return over the long haul, here's how much you need to save to create a $1 million portfolio.